palmin/animated-ui-label/README.md

 =================

 Animation makes it easier to understand changes that happen to data.
-When showing data as text there is no general way to animate changes and things like cross-fade is not very helpful.
+When showing data as text there is no general way to animate changes and things like cross-fade are not very helpful.

 Sometimes text conveys data such as amounts, speed, weight that can be animated in a meaningful way by interpolating between these amounts, speeds or weights.